jaszhix/icingtaskmanager/README.md

 Icing Task Manager
 =============

 This is a fork of the unfinished development branch of [Window List With App Grouping](https://github.com/jake-phy/WindowIconList/) applet, originally by jake-phy who forked the code from [GNOME Shell Window List](https://github.com/siefkenj/gnome-shell-windowlist/).

-This applet is one of the reasons I continue to use Cinnamon, and after seeing the development branch quietly having many more features and being unreleased for months, I decided to try to continue the work with a hard fork.
+ * Note: Unlike the original version, you have to use the middle mouse button to drag app buttons.

 ### Changes from the original version